Did someone say chili paneer?!

 Chili paneer is one of my favorite Indo-Chinese dishes of all time.
 The sweet, tangy, spicy flavors are absolutely delicious.
 However, the traditional recipe is filled with sugar, gluten, and all of the ingredients that can be inflammatory.
 My recipe is a much healthier take on chili paneer without compromising the flavor and texture!
 It’s refined sugar-free, gluten-free, soy-free, and grain-free.
 I also highly recommend getting or making high-quality grass-fed paneer (I love using Sach Foods paneer which is available online).
 Enjoy this at any time; it makes for a great meal at home, or when inviting friends over for your next dinner party!

-- 1 16 oz package of grassfed and organic paneer (I use Gopi brand from Whole Foods)
+- 1 16 oz package of grassfed and organic paneer I use Sach Foods Paneer

 - 3 tbsp Coconut Secret brand Coconut Aminos